 - Temperament: The man may be a rational animal, but at times he is extremely emotional also.
 The intense and violent feeling is emotional long drawn out emotion is a mood.
 Mood when it becomes permanent influences our temperament.
 Temperament is partly physical and partly mental.
 Diet and climate also affect our temperament and temperament affects personality.
 Differed types of temperament have resulted in different types of personalities:

 (a) Choleric Type He is also known as the violent type.
 He is energizing, full of ambition and courage but easily excitable to anger.

 (b) Sanguine Type He is active, cheerful and optimistic in his pursuits.

 (c) Melancholic Type He is humble, sad, depressed and pessimistic.

 (d) Phlegmatic Type He is slow, dull and unemotional.
 He is also known as ‘apathetic’ or ‘indifferent type.’

-Cyril Burt holds that majority of the cases belong to the mixed- type- Thus, there is a considerable overlapping of these temperaments.
+Cyril Burt holds that the majority of the cases belong to the mixed- type- Thus, there is considerable overlapping of these temperaments.

 - Character and Moral Traits: The character is the sum of all tendencies, which the individual possesses.
 It is the organisation of instincts and habits under the sentiment of self-regard.
 If this organisation is strong, the character is strong.
 It is weak, the character is weak.
 Character includes our sentiments and habits in the widest sense of the term.
 It is the product of the interaction of instinctive dispositions with the physical and social environment under the guidance of intelligence.
 Character and the personality of the individual are very closely related.